webbingbrasil/filament-jetstream-theme/README.md

 # Filament Jetstream Theme

-A Jetstream theme for filament
+A Jetstream theme for filament admin

 ## Installation